pniewiejski/learn-io-polling/README.md

 It is worth to point out that the `data` field of the `epoll_event` will have the same data that was set with `epoll_ctl`.

-In case of success `epoll_wait` will return the number of file descriptors ready for requested I/O operation. (👉 Remember that in `epoll_event` we had to specify what typo of I/O are we interested in.)
+In case of success, `epoll_wait` will return the number of file descriptors ready for requested I/O operation. (👉 Remember that in `epoll_event` we had to specify what typo of I/O are we interested in.)
 In case of an error the value of -1 is returned.